movim/movim/INSTALL.md

 Create a virtualhost on your preferred webserver and point the root to the `public/index.php` file.
 You can have a look at the [default configuration files that we provide](https://github.com/movim/movim/tree/master/etc) if you need some help about that part.

+Movim is developped to work at the root of a domain or subdomain. __Don't try to deploy it as a subdirectory__ or you might face some unexpected issues.

 ### 5.2.
 Daemon Websocket proxy

 When you launch the daemon, **it will generate the configuration** to apply to the Virtualhost file to "proxify" the WebSockets and display it in the console.